Marvin Johnson (American football)

-Marvin Leland Johnson (April 13, 1927 – February 8, 1981) was a player in the National Football League.
+Marvin Leland Johnson (April 13, 1927 – February 8, 1981) was a player in the National Football League (NFL).

 Biography

-Johnson was born Marvin Leland Johnson on April 13, 1927 in Orange, California.
+Johnson was born Marvin Leland Johnson on April 13, 1927, in Orange, California.
 He died in Palo Alto in 1981.

 Career

 Johnson played with the Los Angeles Rams during the 1951 NFL season.
 He later played with the Green Bay Packers during the 1953 NFL season after having split the previous season between the Rams and the Packers.

 He played at the collegiate level at San Jose State University.